 Defense infrastructure

-Measures that prevent unauthorized persons from gaining access (to be understood spatially) to data centers in which personal data is processed.
+Measures that prevent unauthorized persons from gaining access (understood spatially) to data centers where personal data is processed.

 Building security